I don’t generally buy magazines, yet every now and then something interesting catches my eye.

-I’m familiar with the basic Paleo tenet: our culture has completely transformed since our primitive beginnings, yet our basic human physiology has not.
-What we eat now is far from the diet on which we first evolved—particularly the addition of cultivated grains and legumes (and refined sugars).
-Much of what we currently consume makes for less than optimal digestion and nutrition (let’s not even talk about processed foods).
-The idea is that for optimal health, we should return to what some anthropologists speculate we once ate, the so-called “Caveman Diet”: meats, fruits, vegetables, nuts and seeds, eschewing grains and most carbohydrates/starches.
-(Debate rages about the topic of what our prehistoric diet actually consisted of, and even within the Paleo community, what should be allowed.)
+I’m familiar with the basic Paleo tenet: culture has completely transformed since our primitive beginnings, yet our basic human physiology has not.
+What we eat now is far from the diet on which we first evolved—most notably the addition of cultivated grains, legumes, and refined sugars.
+Much of what we currently consume makes for less than optimal digestion and nutrition (let’s not even talk about the rising glut of highly “processed” foods).
+For optimal health, the idea is that we should return to what some anthropologists speculate we once ate, the so-called “Caveman Diet”: meats, fruits, vegetables, nuts and seeds, eschewing grains and most carbohydrates/starches.
+That said, debate rages about what our prehistoric diet actually consisted of, and even within the Paleo community what foods should be allowed.

 I’ve given up sugar and wheat.
 Not sure I can forsake risotto.

-Sitting at home later that evening, I found the article on limiting exposure to EMF’s interesting and worthwhile; of the ten suggestions, I was already doing half of them.
-Flipping through the rest of the magazine, what struck me was the glowing health of everyone in the pictures (lean and fit bodies, bright eyes, glowing skin).
-I learned that beyond the food and diet aspect, Paleo emphasizes natural exercise and movement (and play!), as well as “lifestyle”: the importance of good sleep for rest and regeneration, sunshine, de-stressing (yoga, meditation), and—the element I found most interesting—”no screens after dusk.”
+Seated at home later that evening, I found the article on limiting exposure to EMF’s (electromagnetic fields) to be interesting and worthwhile; of the ten suggestions, I was already doing half of them.
+Flipping through the rest of the magazine, what struck me was the glowing health of everyone in the pictures (lean and fit bodies, bright eyes, clear skin).
+I learned that beyond the food and diet aspect, Paleo emphasizes natural exercise and movement (and play!), as well as lifestyle: the importance of good sleep for rest and regeneration, sunshine, de-stressing (yoga, meditation), and—the element I found most interesting—no illuminated screens after dusk.

 I long ago embraced my inner hermit.
 Perhaps it’s time for me to welcome my inner caveman, as well.